Courses

 4. Communicate research results to both professional and scientific communities in a written and oral way.

-5. Pitfalls of implementation of research projects;
+5. Recognize pitfalls in the implementation of research projects;

 Assessment Procedures: Evaluation consists of the following assessment methods: